 In Italy, Rome University has been re-opened under armed guard by para-military police following a week-end of student violence in the wake of several weeks of unrest throughout the country.

-In Italy, Rome University has been re-opened under armed guard by para-military police following a week-end of student violence in the wake of several weeks of unrest throughout the country.
+Background: In Italy, Rome University has been re-opened under armed guard by para-military police following a week-end of student violence in the wake of several weeks of unrest throughout the country.
 And in Bologna, to the north, more than a hundred thousand demonstrators. gathered in the town's main square to protest against the violence.

 SYNOPSIS: The Bologna demonstrators were mainly trade unionists and Communist Party members protesting against the violence in universities across the country,principally in Rome and Bologna.
 They took over the town's main square in what they described as a gesture of solidarity against attempts by extremists to spread panic.
 The extremists were using student unrest for subversive purposes, said the demonstrators' leaders.